timescale/docs/api/set_number_partitions.md

 | `dimension_name` | REGCLASS | The name of the space dimension to set the number of partitions for. |

 The `dimension_name` needs to be explicitly specified only if the hypertable has more than one space dimension.
-An error will be thrown otherwise.
+An error is thrown otherwise.

 ### Sample Usage